Interaction Design as a Reflective Practice

 During the project you will:

-- read up on latest research in one area within interaction design,
+- read up on latest research in areas within interaction design,

 - design and build a working prototype/interface that can be tested with people,